google/weather-tools/weather_dl/README.md

   For example, `cli://manifest` will prefix all the manifest logs as '[manifest]'.
 In addition, users can specify either a BigQuery table (`bq://<project-id>.<dataset-name>.<table-name>`) or GCS bucket URI, or `noop://<name>` for an in-memory location.
-> Note: Tool will create the BQ table itself, if not already present.
-  Or it will use the existing table but can report errors in case of schema mismatch.
 * `-n, --num-requests-per-key`: Number of concurrent requests to make per API key.
 Default: make an educated guess per client & config.
 Please see the client documentation for more details.
 * `-p, --partition-chunks`: Group shards into chunks of this size when computing the partitions.
 Specifically, this